21 Jan - 5 min read

 Bear in mind that this is not a foolproof guide to ensure yourself a bonus and a raise, but it may be helpful to have some extra pointers to add to your arsenal of negotiation skills.

 The golden rule of asking for more money is to prove that it is justified in terms of your work.
-This was expounded by the founder of EqualPayNegotiations.com as mentioned on The GrindStone.
+This was expounded by the founder of EqualPayNegotiations.com.
 To quantify your achievements, make a list of all the achievements you accomplished in the year.

 Presenting it in a systematic way would be good to show what your employers may have been overlooking.